2/24/18 – 3/2/18

 Bassist For Red Hot Chili Peppers Opens Up About Life In Active Addiction

 Flea is the bassist for the rock band Red Hot Chili Peppers.
 He’s also been around drugs and alcohol since the day he was born.
-Since most adults in his life were drug abusers themselves, Flea accepted this as a normal way of life and soon turned to drugs and alcohol himself to cope with crippling anxiety and persistent pain from a snowboarding accident.
-In his own words, Flea describes his life in active addiction and the events that inspired him to get sober.
+Since most adults in his life were drug users themselves, Flea accepted this as a normal way of life and soon turned to drugs and alcohol himself to cope with crippling anxiety and persistent pain from a snowboarding accident.
+In his own words, Flea describes his life in active addiction and the events that inspired him to get sober. [middle-callout]

 Failed Osteoarthritis Drug Could Help Treat Opioid Addiction

 A new study suggests that a drug proven safe for use in people may prevent opioid tolerance and physical dependency when used in conjunction with opioid painkillers.
 The drug, manufactured by pharma-giant Eli Lilly and Co., was originally created to treat osteoarthritis pain, but lacked efficiency in clinical trials.
 As the need for non-addictive alternatives to treat pain, the drug is now being tested for its potential to reduce symptoms of opioid addiction.

 Father Of Hollywood’s Ben Affleck Speaks Candidly About His Son’s Struggle With Addiction

 Being the parent of a child struggling with addiction is not an easy job, even if your son is a highly successful movie star.
 Recently, Ben Affleck’s father, Timothy Affleck, opened up about watching his son try to fight his addiction while being highly scrutinized by the public.
 In his eyes, the movie industry is partly to blame for perpetuating Ben’s addiction to alcohol.
 With an honesty not often seen in Hollywood, Timothy Affleck discusses the highs and lows of his son’s alcoholism.